Pulse and Digital Techniques

 Planned learning activities and teaching methods

-Teaching methods include lectures and computer laboratories.
-Students have to submit 7 homeworks during the semester.
+Teaching methods include lectures, computer laboratories, and practical laboratories.
+Students have to defense one group projects during the course.
 All learning materials are available at eLearning.

 Assesment methods and criteria linked to learning outcomes

-Homeworks from lectures and computer labs during semester (30 points), final exam (70 points).
+Individual project during semester (15 points), laboratory exercises (15 points), final exam (70 points).

 Language of instruction